ArnaudTorfs/VirtualMixer/README.md

 # VirtualMixer

-A little mixing software made with the JUCE framework
+A small mixing software made with the JUCE framework